carsontpeters-rgb/Filament-Recycler/README.md

 The filament is rapidly cooled by two 120mm fans directly after exiting the nozzle.
 The stepper puller controls the filament diameter by varying the speed at which it pulls the filament away from the nozzle — the faster it pulls, the thinner the filament gets.
 You then spool it up by hand.

 CAD File Notes
 In the CAD file there are folders named parts, electronics, and non-printed parts.
 The parts folder contains everything I'll be 3D printing.
 The electronics folder has STEP files of all the electronics.
 The non-printed parts I'll either fabricate myself, have CNC'd, or purchase.
-Here is the link to the OnShape file.
+Here is the link to the OnShape file https://cad.onshape.com/documents/712a637f79dd720bf38c4e9e/w/a795a65476a95b8c58273d13/e/a84f1c8939a0f9925b142090 the code was uploded using arduino ide to a arduino uno r4